ileFixDev/ilehax/README.md

 # ilehax
-A tool to store all wifi passwords working on all Windows PC
+A tool to store all wifi passwords working on all Windows Devices.

 # How to use
 It is advisable to save the tool on a stick and execute it by double-clicking.
 The wifi passwords are stored in the same folder where the `ileHax.bat` file is located.
 All passwords are stored under `wifi-passwords/<computer-name>/`.